 This course focuses on the complex interactions of the human hormonal system, including the causes and effects of hormonal imbalance and dysregulation.
 Principles and methods of naturopathic endocrinology are discussed, including functional assessments, prevention of disease, and restoration of endocrine function, as well as hormone replacement protocols.
-Class instruction will focus on basic patient management of the most common endocrine disorders seen in a general medical practice, including the use prescription appropriate of hormones and complementary therapeutics.
+Class instruction will focus on basic patient management of the most common endocrine disorders seen in a general medical practice, including the appropriate use of prescription hormones and complementary therapeutics.